cscazorla/javascript-videogame-the-maze/README.md

 Tiles from https://opengameart.org/content/platformer-art-deluxe

 # To Do
-- Add init screen to select difficulty
+- Enable camera view
 - Render screen on window resize
-- Enable camera view